Registering for Classes

 Evening & Weekend Courses

 Evening and weekend courses are face-to-face and require attendance on specific days and times.
-Many evening and weekend courses may also be late-start or accelerated and may meet for longer class sessions.
+Many evening and weekend courses may start late or may be accelerated.

-Late-start courses are designed to accommodate students who enroll after the term begins.
+Late-start courses start later in the semester as indicated in the CCD schedule.
 Credit earned through late-start courses is identical to credit earned through any other CCD course.
 Class duration, start dates and end dates vary; you should check the course schedule for complete details.

 Accelerated courses offer fast-paced, intensive learning options for motivated students and are ideal for those who can work independently.
 Check class requirements and class dates, as some accelerated courses are also late-start courses.